General theory of swimming in curved spacetimes: Octupole-order equations of motion

 The problem of solving for the dynamical evolution of a finite body in general relativity can be formulated as an initial-value problem with Dixon's equations.
 Hence, we shall assume that the initial position of the center of mass of the body $z(s_0)$ is known, as well as the initial linear momentum $p^k(s_0)$, the initial spin $S^k(s_0)$, and the initial multipole moments $J(s_0)$ (the indices are omitted).
 The worldline of the center of mass $\ell$ is parameterized as $z(s)$, where $s$ is the proper time along $\ell$, so that the tangent vector $v^k$ has unit modulus.

 In a coordinate system $\{ x^\mu \}$ around $z(s_0)$, the trajectory $z^\mu(s)$ of the center of mass of the body satisfies

-where $v^\mu$ can be obtained algebraically from (\ref{uvmis}), in terms of other dynamical quantities like $p^\mu$, $S^\mu$ and the $J$'s.
+where $v^\mu$ can be obtained algebraically from (\ref{uvmis}), in terms of other dynamical quantities such as $p^\mu$, $S^\mu$ and the $J$'s.
 This equation can then be solved in conjunction with (\ref{emFQ}), as long as we know how to evolve the $J$'s.
 The most direct approach for determining the moments is to translate the internal laws governing the substances constituting the body into differential equations for the $J$'s.
 In this case, depending on the order of the system of differential equations, the values of the $J$'s and the appropriate set of their time derivatives $dJ/ds$, $d^2\!
 J/ds^2$, etc must be provided at $s=s_0$.
 We shall, nonetheless, adopt a different approach to specify the moments (see next section), significantly more appropriate for our purposes.
 In our description, we will find a way to evaluate the multipole moments as functions of the internal motions performed by the body.
 Thus, the internal motions (and the $J$'s) should be seen as part of the input of the problem, not the output.

 Our task now is to find an explicit formula for the kinematical velocity $v^k$ in terms of dynamical quantities like $u^k$, the spin and the force and torque.
 This formula does not need to be exact, but it must be accurate up to order $(l/r)^3$.
 The motivation for assuming this degree of accuracy comes from $(i)$ the fact that the swimming effect is expected to be observed at this order\footnote{The Newtonian analysis suggests that the swimming effect should be observed at order $(l/r)^2$.
 The analysis of the motion of a bipod moving freely on a spacetime with topology $\mathbb R \times S^3$ shows that the swimming propulsion can indeed be at this same order.
-The study of a tripod falling aligned with the radial direction of Schwarzschild spacetime, in a specific setup, yields that the propulsion caused by the internal motions takes place at order $(l/r)^3$ only.} and that $(ii)$ the equations are still sufficiently simple and manageable (for instance, we can only keep terms up to octupole order in the equations of motion).\footnote{Dixon's equations have been used to study the motion of extended bodies in curved spacetimes, for example in \cite{Harte, Harte2}, but here we focus on the application to the swimming effect.}
+The study of a tripod falling aligned with the radial direction of Schwarzschild spacetime, in a specific setup, yields that the propulsion caused by the internal motions takes place at order $(l/r)^3$ only.} and that $(ii)$ the equations are still sufficiently simple and manageable (for instance, we can only keep terms up to octupole order in the equations of motion).

 Let us briefly study the magnitudes, in orders of $l/r$, of the various terms in the equations of motion.
 Typically, in a (normal) coordinate system centered at $z(s)$, aligned with $u^k(s)$, the components of the energy-momentum tensor $T^{\mu \nu}$ have comparable magnitudes.
 The components of the multipole moments, in the same coordinate system, are usually \footnote{In the low ``internal'' velocities regime, some of these components can be much smaller than implied, so we can think of these magnitudes as upper bounds in the subsequent analysis.} of the following orders of magnitude